YChen-zzz/Code-for-SPoGInit/README.md

 ```python
   forward_norm = self.model.print_all_x(x, self.edge)
 ```
 which is in the generate_metrics function.
-Or you could just let the print_all_x directly return the output norm rather than the whole output matrix, then it will have the same GPU memory with normal initializations.
+Or you could just let the print_all_x directly return the output norm rather than the whole output matrix, then it theoritically will have the same GPU memory with normal initializations.